glrodasz/bitbucket-pull-request-webtask/README.md

 ## Roadmap
 * Write tests.
 * Add coverage.
+* Include precommit to run lint, tests and coverage
+* Include ghooks to run the precommit
 * Improve template message; Include a basic styles.
 * Detect if the webhook it is a pull request or not.